Piano Lessons FAQs

 - Surprise!
 You need a piano or daily access to one for practicing.

 - If you have a keyboard, the keys should be weighted (best is "graded hammer action") or in the very least, “touch sensitive.”
 If your keyboard is not full-size (88-keys) then it almost certainly is not weighted.
 If the keys pop up fast like an organ, they are not “touch sensitive,” either (touch sensitive is slightly above a plain keyboard, but well-below weighted).
 If you are only “trying out” piano, the “touch sensitive” or pop-up keys are okay to start.
 Technical skill is learned through muscle practice.
 You have to form those muscles for classical playing through the touch on your home piano.
 It is silly to pay for piano lessons and then learn poorly because of the practice instrument.
 You can rent real pianos for as little as $50 a month, buy decent weighted keyboards for several hundred dollars, or buy real pianos for a similar amount.
-I recommend Jacob’s Music in Wilmington to start your hunt.
+I recommend Jacob’s Music in West Chester, PA to start your hunt.
 If you want to buy a used piano from somewhere like Craigslist, get it checked out by a reliable technician/tuner for a small fee.
 Mine is James Ficca.
 There are wonderful deals out there and there are wonderful duds that will cost you more to keep tuned than it did to buy it.
 Nearly always "free" pianos aren't worth the cost to move it home, despite what it might look like on the outside.